makerdao/pe-checklists/core/standards.md

 ### Contract File

+Maker has its own idiomatic style for smart contracts.
+We have documented the key points below.
+For any points that are not documented below or do not have an established pattern in the existing code, we recommend following the Solidity [style guide](https://docs.soliditylang.org/en/v0.8.17/style-guide.html) is highly recommended.

-`.sol` files should adhere to the following standards:
+As a bare minimum, `.sol` files should adhere to the following standards:

 - The SPDX license identifier is included at the start of the file
 - Pragma declarations immediately follow the license declaration
 - In almost all cases, there should only be one contract per file
 - A single newline at the end of the file
+- All `.sol` files should contain at most one contract declaration
+- Compilation should not require the use of intermediate representation (`via-ir`)
 ### Contract ordering

 Following and expanding on [Solidity Order of layout recommendations](https://docs.soliditylang.org/en/stable/style-guide.html#order-of-layout) our contracts are generally laid out in this way: